seanpreston/quaderno-api/sections/invoices.md

   Allowed fields for `contact` are the same as when creating a contact via the contacts API.
 You can get more information [here](https://github.com/recrea/quaderno-api/blob/master/sections/contacts.md).

 * __items_attributes:__ An array of hashes which contains the description, quantity, unit price and discount rate of each item.
+If you want to have stock tracking pass the item code as the `reference` attribute.
+See more about stock tracking [here](https://github.com/recrea/quaderno-api/blob/master/sections/items.md#create-item).

 This will return `201 Created`, with the current JSON representation of the invoice if the creation was a success along the location of the new invoice in the 'url' field .
 If the user does not have access to create new invoices, you'll see `401 Unauthorized`.